re4m/jekyll-manager/.github/CONTRIBUTING.md

 Interested in contributing to Jekyll Admin?
-We’d love your help.
+We'd appreciate your help.
 Jekyll Admin is an open source project, built one contribution at a time by users like you.

 ## Where to get help or report a problem

-If you think you've found a bug with Jekyll Admin, or if you'd like to propose a new feature check out the [list of open issues](https://github.com/jekyll/jekyll-admin/issues) and if it's not there [open a new one](https://github.com/jekyll/jekyll-admin).
+If you think you've found a bug with Jekyll Admin, or if you'd like to propose a new feature check out the [list of open issues](https://github.com/ashmaroli/jekyll-admin/issues) and if it's not there [open a new one](https://github.com/ashmaroli/jekyll-admin).

 ## Ways to contribute

 * Add Jekyll Admin to an existing site.
 Does it work?
 Does it do what you'd expect?
 Anything else you'd like to see?
-If you have any suggestions, [open an issue](https://github.com/jekyll/jekyll-admin/issues/new)
+If you have any suggestions, [open an issue](https://github.com/ashmaroli/jekyll-admin/issues/new)

-* Comment on some of the project’s [open issues](https://github.com/jekyll/jekyll-admin/issues/).
+* Comment on some of the project’s [open issues](https://github.com/ashmaroli/jekyll-admin/issues/).
 Have you experienced the same problem?
 Know a work around?
 Do you have a suggestion for how the feature could be better?

-* Read through [the documentation](http://jekyll.github.com/jekyll-admin), and click the “improve this page” button, any time you see something confusing, or have a suggestion for something that could be improved.
+* Read through [the documentation](http://ashmaroli.github.com/jekyll-admin), and click the “improve this page” button, any time you see something confusing, or have a suggestion for something that could be improved.

-* Find an [open issue](https://github.com/jekyll/jekyll-admin/issues/) (especially those labeled `help-wanted`), and submit a proposed fix.
+* Find an [open issue](https://github.com/ashmaroli/jekyll-admin/issues/) (especially those labeled `help-wanted`), and submit a proposed fix.
 If it’s your first pull request, we promise we won’t bite, and are glad to answer any questions.

-* Help evaluate [open pull requests](https://github.com/jekyll/jekyll-admin/pulls/), by testing the changes locally and reviewing what’s proposed.
+* Help evaluate [open pull requests](https://github.com/ashmaroli/jekyll-admin/pulls/), by testing the changes locally and reviewing what’s proposed.

 ## Submitting a pull request